Why Do British Expats Move To Australia?

 Perhaps it’s the climate, the common language, or the promise of barbecues at Christmas.

 The last Australian census in 2016 revealed that out of the total population of 23.4 million, 6.1 million people residing in Australia were born overseas.
 Of those born overseas, the UK made up the largest proportion (over 1 million).
+If you're moving to Australia from the UK, check out our guide: How to Move to Australia from the UK.

 In fact, people born in the UK have consistently made up the largest proportion of the overseas-born population in all Australian censuses since 1901.